hippoandy/ECS272-Visual-based-Dashboard/README.md

 # ECS272-Visual-based-Dashboard
-This is the course project for the course ECS272 Information Visualization at UC Davis.
+This is the first course project for the course Winter 2018 ECS272 Information Visualization at UC Davis.
+* Winter 2018

 ## Introduction